IvanMIbarburu/DataScience_Personal_Proyect/README.md

 [Real Estate Price Predictor](https://datasciencepersonalproyect-ws3fd5i6zyczfwyysxz7xb.streamlit.app/)

+The rest of the repository files consist of PNG images, Excel files with the data I used in the analysis, and the code of the Streamlit app.

 Honestly, I believe the value of this project lies in the first three steps, as the predictive model is quite simple.
 That being said, this project had two goals: to estimate the price of my father’s apartment and to learn how to program each of these steps.
 I believe I’ve achieved both.

 ### Note